litstack/litstack/docs/docs/basics/vue.md

 Run `npm run watch` and you are good to go.

 ::: warning
-Dont forget to compile your assets every time you **update** your Fjord version.
+Dont forget to compile your assets every time you **update** the package.
 :::

 ## Register Vue Components